 Oktoberfest began in 1810, as a reception for a royal wedding.
 The royal Bavarian family, being close to its people, celebrated the betrothal in a vast meadowland.
 It must have been one good party!
 The celebration stuck, and in years following, Oktoberfest incorporated the celebration of harvest, agriculture and horse racing.
 Oktoberfest has continued to transcend its original roots, but it maintains its authenticity because it has and always will be a great party—for everyone.

-The true meaning of Oktoberfest appreciates the widespread acceptance of embracing another culture, says Robert Von Dassanowsky, German studies and film professor at UCCS and former president of the Austrian Studies Association.
+The true meaning of Oktoberfest appreciates the widespread acceptance of embracing another culture, says Robert Von Dassanowsky, German studies and film professor and head of the German program at UCCS.

 “There is a wonderful unity in diversity, and Oktoberfest shows the world and the U.S. a different kind of Germany after 1945,” he says.

 After World War II, there was a stigma attached to being German, Italian or Japanese in America.
 Many immigrants tried to acclimate by hiding some of their cultural pride.
 Von Dassanowsky says Oktoberfest has helped to incorporate these elements into strengthening American culture.